vlidholt/google_sign_in/README.md

 #### iOS

 Make sure you have CocoaPods installed and run ```pod init``` in your ios folder.
-Edit your Podfile to add ```pod 'Flutter/GoogleSignIn``` and run ```pod install```.
+Edit your Podfile to add ```pod 'FlutterGoogleSignIn``` and run ```pod install```.
-You can now open ```example/ios/GoogleSignInExample.xcworkspace``` in Xcode.
+You can now open ```example/ios/Runner.xcworkspace``` in Xcode.

-Go to the [iOS Sign-In SDK instructions](https://developers.google.com/identity/sign-in/ios/start) and follow the instructions to add a GoogleServices-Info.plist file to your project and to set up a URL type for REVERSED_CLIENT_ID to handle the callback.
+Go to the [iOS Sign-In SDK instructions](https://developers.google.com/identity/sign-in/ios/start) and follow the instructions to add a GoogleServices-Info.plist file to your Runner project and to set up a URL type for REVERSED_CLIENT_ID to handle the callback.

 Modify your AppDelegate.m to pass your view controller to the FLTGoogleSignIn shared instance and notify it when your application is opened with a URL: